The FOMO Twelve Step Program You Really Shouldn’t Miss!

 - We made direct forays for this purpose on these people by stalking them relentlessly in case they were doing something more fun.
 They never were.

-- We continued to take personal inventory to make sure we had as much stuff as that jerk with the Corvette who lives down the street, and when we were wrong, we took his.
+- We continued to take personal inventory to make sure we had as much stuff as that jerk who lives down the street–with the Corvette–and when we were wrong, we took his.

 - We sought through whining and complaining to improve our conscious contact with all acquaintances as we understood their whereabouts, praying only that they wouldn’t block us, and pretending to be happy for their good fortune.

 - We had a spiritual awakening as a result of these steps, and we tried to carry this message to FOMOphiles everywhere, which wasn’t easy because they were always on their way to somewhere else.
 We tried to make them as scared as we were that they’ve been missing out on something.

 We haven’t improved one iota, and probably wouldn’t even if you added another twelve steps.
 (We would like to see the other twelve steps though, if you’ve got them.)